Winston Churchill's Liberal Party years, 1904–1924: First Lord of the Admiralty

 In October 1911, Asquith appointed Churchill First Lord of the Admiralty.
 He settled into his official London residence at Admiralty House, and established his new office aboard the admiralty yacht, the Enchantress.
 Over the next two and a half years he focused on naval preparation, visiting naval stations and dockyards, seeking to improve naval morale, and scrutinising German naval developments.
 After the German government passed the German Navy Law to increase warship production, Churchill vowed that Britain would do the same and that for every new battleship built by the Germans, Britain would build two.
 Believing an oligarchy of "the landlord ascendancy" had taken over Germany, he hoped that war would be averted if Germany's "democratic forces" could re-assert control of its government.
 To discourage conflict, he invited Germany to engage in a mutual de-escalation of the two countries naval building projects, but his offer was rebuffed.

 As part of his naval reforms, he pushed for higher pay and greater recreational facilities for naval staff, an increase in the building of submarines, and a renewed focus on the Royal Naval Air Service, encouraging them to experiment with how aircraft could be used for military purposes.
 He coined the term "seaplane" and ordered 100 to be constructed.
 In 1913 he began taking flying lessons at Eastchurch air station, although close friends urged him to stop given the dangers involved.
 Some Liberals objected to his levels of naval expenditure; in December 1913 he threatened to resign if his proposal for four new battleships in 1914–15 was rejected.
-In June 1914, he convinced the House of Commons to authorise the government purchase of a 51 percent share in the profits of oil produced by the Anglo-Persian Oil Company, to secure continued oil access for the Royal Navy.
+In June 1914, he convinced the House of Commons to authorise the government purchase of a 51 per cent share in the profits of oil produced by the Anglo-Persian Oil Company, to secure continued oil access for the Royal Navy.